 Marsh at the organ of St. Patrick’s Cathedral in 1948.
 (Photo from University of Texas at Arlington Libraries.)

-In death William John Marsh shared the front page on February 2, 1971 with the crew of Apollo 14.
-He had lived long enough to see space travel and to see the first word of the third line of the lyrics of “Texas, Our Texas” (largest) replaced with boldest after Alaska became the largest state in 1959.
+In 1959 the first word of the third line of the lyrics of “Texas, Our Texas” (largest) was replaced with boldest after Alaska became the largest state.